shirograhm/riot-items-tfm2/workshop_desc.md

 4. Play as you would normally!

 [h1] Versioning [/h1]
-Currently updated for game version 0.5.7.
+Currently updated for game version 0.5.8.
 Also supports previous versions using an older build of the mod.
 See below for reference:
+Mod v0.9.6+ - v0.5.8
-Mod v0.9.3+ - v0.5.7
+Mod v0.9.3-5 - v0.5.7
 Mod v0.9.2 - v0.5.6
 Mod v0.9.0-1 - v0.5.5
 Mod v0.8.0+ - v0.5.4